The Manager Is Responsible For Knowing The Food Sanitation Rules: Complete Guide

 What Are Food Sanitation Rules (And Why They’re Not Just Paperwork)

 Food sanitation rules are the backbone of public health in any food service operation.
-But these aren’t just suggestions or bureaucratic red tape—they’re laws designed to prevent contamination, spoilage, and the spread of illness.
+These aren’t just suggestions or bureaucratic red tape—they’re laws designed to prevent contamination, spoilage, and the spread of illness.
 Think of them as the guardrails that keep your kitchen from careening off the cliff of disaster.

 The Basics: Hygiene, Storage, and Contamination Control